nfdi4plants/nfdi4plants.knowledgebase/src/docs/implementation/QuickStart_swate.md

 1. Choose the type of building block you want to add (A).

 2. If you chose a descriptive building block type (building blocks besides Sample Name, Source Name, and Data File Name), use search field (B) to search for an Ontology Term.
 Swate accesses the SwateDB with a list of established external ontologies designated suitable for use in plant science.
-In addition, we feature our own ontology NFDI4PSO to extend the DB with missing, but necessary terms.
+In addition, we feature our own ontology DPBO to extend the DB with missing, but necessary terms.

 3. If you want to add a building block with a unit, check box (C) and use search field (D) to look for a fitting unit term, e.g. degree Celsius as unit for Parameter \[temperature\].